 An initial consultation is £50 and lasts for approximately one hour.

-Thereafter my fees start at £90 per 50 minute session depending on location and means.
+Thereafter my fees start at £120 per 50 minute session depending on location and means.
+I do hold some concession places in my practice.
 We would agree a suitable fee before committing to work together.

 I work with clients for 12 weeks (short term) or on a longer term open ended basis.
 I believe it is important to review the therapy regularly and to keep my clients needs and goals in the foreground.